-Sold in Pairs complete with Standard Insoles (soft yet durable).
+Sold in pairs, complete with Standard Turquoise Insoles (soft yet durable).

-Our ITC 100 Ceramic Coating is an ultra-high-temperature coating applied to ceramic wool (fibre/ blanket/ kaowool), and refractory bricks & castables to protect them from flux, abrasion, direct flames, and oxidization, and to increase efficiency by up to 40%.
+Our ITC 100 Ceramic Coating is an ultra-high-temperature coating applied to ceramic wool (fiber/ blanket/ kaowool), refractory bricks, & castables to protect them from flux, abrasion, direct flames, and oxidization.
+It also increases efficiency by up to 40%.

-ITC 100 is rated to 5000 °F, which is nearly double the theoretical combustion temperature limit an atmospheric propane forge.
+Rated to 5000 °F, which is nearly double the theoretical combustion temperature limit an atmospheric propane forge.

 1. Reconstitute with water.

 Reconstitute ITC 100 with 50% water prior to application.
-Experience has indicated excellent performance even years after reconstituting if it is kept cool and well sealed.
+Experience has indicated excellent performance even years after reconstituting if it is stored properly (kept cool and well sealed).

 2. Mist lightly with water first.

-The ITC is a bit more like runny toothpaste than paint.
-It can be poured with a small garden 'watering-can' type device in open horizontal applications, but otherwise is best applied using a paintbrush with bristles cut short to make them stiff.
+The consistency is more similar to runny toothpaste than paint.
+It can be poured with a small 'watering-can' type device in open horizontal applications.
+Otherwise, its best applied using a paintbrush with bristles cut short to make them stiff.
 (It can also be sprayed with an air gun in larger applications).

 4. Rigidize the wool first.